-B. Sexual Harassment: A student shall not engage in unwanted verbal or physical conduct of a sexual nature which may reasonably be regarded as intimidating, hostile or offensive.
+B. Sexual Harassment: A student shall not engage in unwanted verbal or physical (e.g. gesturing) conduct of a sexual nature which may reasonably be regarded as intimidating, hostile or offensive.
 (This may be a Tier II or III infraction.)